AtlasCUMC/H1b-counting-tool-H1bTool-/README.md

   -state_index STATE_INDEX, --state_index STATE_INDEX
                         The state column in the input file

+# H1bTools Input files

+H1bTools require the csv file (comma separated file) and there will be _NO COMMA_ between in csv file such as if:

+COMPUTER, INFORMATION and SYSTEMS MANAGERS

+From the above, should be remove the comma since in current version H1bTools is comman sensittaive, you comma to space, and etct.
+In our H1bTools future version, we will try our best to overcome this issue.

 # Example

-Which can be used simply by following command:
+## H1bTools Default (Certified Visas)

-python H1bTools.v3.py -I H-1B_Disclosure_Data_FY17.csv
+python H1bTools.v3.py -I h1b_input.csv

-After running the above command, you will get the follwing files in the same directory:
+After running the above command, you will get the follwing files in the same directory, which contains top 10 occupations and states:

 Top 10 occupations: top_10_occupations.txt